 - Ensure engine has been shut down for 1-2 hours

-- Carefully remove radiator cap (Safety issue – do not remove if hot)
+- Carefully remove radiator cap (NOTE: Safety issue – do not remove cap if hot)

-- Thread sample bottle and tubing onto suction pump
+- Thread sample bottle and tubing onto sample pump

 - Insert plastic tubing into radiator tank

-- Pull plunger on suction pump to collect sample
+- Pull plunger on sample pump to collect sample

 Take the next step